 - 1.3.1.
 If card text should ever be contradicted by the Comprehensive Rules, the card text takes precedence. - 1.3.2.
 If a player is required to perform an impossible action for any reason, the action is not performed.
 Similarly, if an effect requires a player to perform multiple actions, part of which cannot be performed, the player performs as many actions as possible. - 1.3.2.1.
 If required to put something into a state that it is already in, that action is not performed. - 1.3.2.2.
-If, for any reason, an action is to be performed zero or a negative number of times, or if an action would be based on zero or a negative value (aside from adding or subtracting), the action is not performed at all.
-A negative value never indicates an opposite action. - 1.3.2.2.1.
-If it becomes necessary to perform an action that would be based on a negative value (aside from adding or subtracting), treat the value as zero. - Example: An effect has reduced the cost of a card to a negative value.
+If, for any reason, an action is to be performed zero or a negative number of times, or if an action would be based on zero or a negative value (aside from adding, subtracting, or comparing), the action is not performed at all.
+A negative value never indicates an opposite action. - Example: If instructed to deal 0 damage, that instance of damage does not happen at all.
+(Damage is not considered to have been dealt.) - 1.3.2.2.1.
+If it becomes necessary to perform an action that would be based on a negative value (aside from adding, subtracting), treat the value as zero. - Example: An effect has reduced the cost of a card to a negative value.
 That card would be played for zero play points. - 1.3.2.3.
 If multiple effects that require a player to perform a certain action are produced simultaneously, and it is not possible to perform all of them, the player is required to select and perform as many of the actions as possible. - 1.3.2.4.
 Numeric information possessed by players or cards can be zero or a negative value, unless an upper or lower limit is specified. - 1.3.2.4.1.
 When a certain value would rise above or fall below an upper or lower limit, it instead becomes the value specified by the limit. - 1.3.3.
 If a card's effect instructs a player to perform an action that is prohibited by another active effect, the prohibiting effect takes precedence. - 1.3.4.
 If multiple players are required to make a selection simultaneously while processing effects, the active player selects first.
-The non-active player makes their selection after the active player makes their selection known to them. - 1.3.4.1.
+The non-active player makes their selection after the active player makes their selection known to them.

+- 1.3.4.1.
 If a certain effect applies to multiple players, and that effect requires executing multiple processes, each process that does not involve selection is executed simultaneously, while each process that does involve selection is executed starting with the active player. - Example: An effect reads, "Each player draws a card.
 Each player may put a follower from their hand onto the field."
 This effect is handled in the following order: (1) Both players draw a card.
 (2) The active player may put a follower from their hand onto the field.
 (3) The nonactive player may put a follower from their hand onto the field.